mikana0918/cv/README.en.md

 ### Ongoing development of a side job matching website (April 2021~May 2021)

-Project Summary】Development of CrowdLinks, a side hustle matching site.
+【Project Summary】Development of CrowdLinks, a side hustle matching site.

-Responsibilities】Development of new functions
+【Responsibilities】Development of new functions

-Value】Took charge of UI and backend API modifications for new functionality development.
+【Value】Took charge of UI and backend API modifications for new functionality development.

 ### Development of a job posting system for a job change site for designers (February 2021~March 2021)

-Project Summary】Addition of functionality to the job posting system of a job transition site for designers.
+【Project Summary】Addition of functionality to the job posting system of a job transition site for designers.

-Duties】Front-end development/design, etc.
+【Duties】Front-end development/design, etc.

 - Responsible for developing new front-end functions
 - Research and implementation of various Nuxt community plug-ins (Markdown-it, Sentry)